 Define a marketing framework

 Give your channel a sound framework, in which to operate.
 Your direct sales team shouldn’t be competing with any of your partners.
 Divide your targeted audience based on industries, markets, geographies and so on, and then ask your direct sales and partner channels to work on different segments.
+If you have problems with your channel partner, you should contact an attorney who will help you with legal advice.

 Develop appropriate programmes for generating leads